 The way you apply for early release of your super will depend on the category of claim you are making.
 If you are applying on compassionate grounds then applications are made to the Department of Human Services.
 For any other reason, applications are made directly to your super fund.
 Gaining access to these benefits, however, can be a lengthy and complicated process.

 Our team of expert superannuation lawyers are here to guide you through the claims process.
-They will be with you every step of the way to ensure you receive the full range of benefits you are entitled to, and are able to get back on your feet as soon as possible.
+They will be with you every step of the way to ensure you receive the full range of benefits you are entitled to, and are able to get your life back on track as soon as possible.